Helen Coonan: Internet filtering

 As far back as December 2004, Coonan was under pressure from the religious conservative lobby, in particular Senator Brian Harradine.

 In 1999 the government introduced measures to counter the growing problem of offensive material on the Net when it introduced a comprehensive regulatory scheme which banned X-rated and restricted classification, or RC, material.
 As part of the program, the government also established NetAlert—which Senator Harradine is well aware of—to help children and families use and enjoy the Internet in a safe and responsible way.

 Her answer demonstrated that mandatory filtering was under consideration.

 Senator Harradine asked about mandatory filtering systems.
 Under the industry code of practice introduced by the government, all Australian Internet service providers are required to provide content filters for their customers at cost price or below.
 These tools allow parents to actively control the access their children have to the Internet from the family computer and to have some degree of confidence about the safety of their children online.

 Coonan also announced in August 2007 a $189 million package for the NetAlert programme.
-NetAlert is an ISP level Internet content filtering system designed to filter the Internet for "safe" use in Australia.
+NetAlert is an Internet service provider (ISP) level Internet content filtering system designed to filter the Internet for "safe" use in Australia.
 It represented a change from her 2006 policy to allow the ISP to remain a neutral carrier and encourage parents to install filters on their home PCs, commenting at the time that "PC-based filtering remains the most effective way of protecting children from offensive Internet content, as well as other threats that are not addressed by Labor's ISP-filtering proposals."
 Tom Wood, a 16-year-old schoolboy from Melbourne, took only 30 minutes to find a way to bypass the expensive filtering system.
 An additional filter was made available shortly after, which Wood cracked within 40 minutes.